adammaus/basic-traefik-setup/readme.md

 ## Installation
 1. Provision a server with contents of **provision-script.sh**.
 This will install Docker and set up a directory where the LetsEncrypt certificates will be stored.
 2. Update docker-compose.yml TODOs
-	a.
-Make sure to have subdomains set up.
+	1. Make sure to have subdomains set up.
 3. Build images using command below
 4. Run images using command below
 5. Navigate to your subdomains.